Nupur2212/Car-Price-Prediction/ReadMe_CarPrediction.txt

 7) GRADIENT BOOSTING REGRESSION:-

-	And lastly, we are using gradient booster regression model.
 	Gradient boosting Regression calculates the difference between the current prediction and the known correct target value.
 	This difference is called residual.
 After that Gradient boosting Regression trains a weak model that maps features to that residual.
 	Gradient boosting gives a prediction model in the form of an ensemble of weak prediction models, which are typically decision trees.